 “If there is no surviving spouse but a descendant of the decedent: the entire estate to the decedent’s descendants per stirpes.”
 755 ILCS 5/2-1

-Because a former spouse is not entitled to anything upon a party’s death.
-Sick or ill people seeking a divorce can ask that the divorce be entered immediately and the issues related to the divorce, division of assets, etc., be reserved for later ruling.
+A former spouse is not entitled to anything upon a party’s death.
+So, sick or ill people seeking a divorce can ask that the divorce be entered immediately and the issues related to the divorce, division of assets, etc., be reserved for later ruling.
 This “bifurcates” the divorce and prevents the soon-to-be-divorced spouse from making a claim on the soon-to-be-deceased spouse’s assets beyond what they would have received in a divorce.

 “Judgment shall not be entered unless, to the extent it has jurisdiction to do so, the court has considered, approved, reserved or made provision for the allocation of parental responsibilities, the support of any child of the marriage entitled to support, the maintenance of either spouse and the disposition of property.
 The court shall enter a judgment for dissolution that reserves any of these issues either upon (i) agreement of the parties, or (ii) motion of either party and a finding by the court that appropriate circumstances exist.”
 750 ILCS 5/401(b)